aldesantis/alessandro.codes/src/content/Evergreen notes/Market share is a self-reinforcing feedback loop.md

 - If you’re gaining market share, that gives buyers justification for giving you more shelf space, which causes you to gain even more market share.
 - If you’re losing market share, buyers may want to “cut their losses” and give you less shelf space, which causes you to lose even more shelf space.

-This phenomenon happens because [[Marketing must build physical availability|building market share requires physical availability]], and it’s the perfect example of how [[Reinforcing feedback loops can be self-enhancing or self-destructive]].
+This phenomenon happens because [[Evergreen notes/Marketing must build physical availability|building market share requires physical availability]], and it’s the perfect example of how [[Evergreen notes/Reinforcing feedback loops can be self-enhancing or self-destructive]].